When Your Teen Needs a Test, Procedure, or Surgery

 It's important to let your teen know that these fears are normal.
 Encourage your teen

-to talk about his or her fears and to share them with the health care provider or
+to talk about his or her fears and to share them with the healthcare provider or others

 Teenagers also have a heightened sense of body image.
 They may worry about the effects